Employer of Record in Taiwan

 • Work discipline

-In Taiwan, standard working hours amount to 8 hours per day or 40 hours per week, with a maximum of 12 hours per day, including overtime.
-Every seven working days necessitate two days off, with one being obligatory and the other offering flexibility for work, compensated as overtime if utilised.
+In Taiwan, standard working hours amount to 8 hours per day or 40 hours per week.
+A maximum of 12 hours per day may be worked, including overtime.
+Every seven working days necessitate two days off, with one being obligatory and the other offering flexibility for work, compensated as overtime if utilized.
 The total weekly working hours must not surpass 48 hours.

 Overtime in Taiwan